-How to Write a Software Requirements Document That Developers Actually Understand
+How to Write a Software Requirements Document (SRD)

 Bad requirements are the #1 reason software projects go over budget.
 Here's how to write a requirements doc that keeps your project on track — even if you're not technical.